-The anti-embolism hose is meant to be worn when you are recovering from an illness or any time you are bound in bed for a long period of hospital stay.
+It is important to remember that anti-embolism stockings are only meant to be worn when by patients recovering from an illness or people bound to bed for a long period of time.
 They are not meant to be used when you are up and moving around.
-For daily active-wear, you will use a regular compression stocking.

 Deep Vein Thrombosis

 DVT (Deep Vein Thrombosis) is a blood clot in the deep veins of the body.
 It is a serious medical condition because the blood clot can break loose and travel through the bloodstream to other parts of the body.

 For example, it can become lodged inside your lungs and block blood circulation, causing a pulmonary embolism.